Shoyeb45/Shoyeb45/README.md

-- 👋 Hi, I’m Shoyeb Ansari
+-  Hi, I’m Shoyeb Ansari
-- 👀 I’m interested in solving real life problem with coding.
+-  I’m interested in solving real life problem with coding.
-- 🌱 I’m currently learning C and Python
+-  I’m currently learning C, JavaScript and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 Email: shoyebff45@gmail.com
+-  Email: shoyebff45@gmail.com

 <!---
 Shoyeb45/Shoyeb45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.